OzAmram/OzAmram.github.io/_projects/CASE.md

 After spending many months agonizing about limits, I came to prefer a different method of quantifying the sensitivity of the anomaly detection methods.
-This metric computed how many signal events (aka cross section) would be needed to claim a discovery ($5 \sigma$) from each method.
+This metric computed how many signal events (aka cross section) would be needed to claim a discovery ($$5 \sigma$$) from each method.
-We showed that the anomaly detection methods were able to claim a discovery usually with a factor of ~3-4 fewer signal events
+We showed that for several signals the anomaly detection methods were able to claim a discovery with a factor of ~3-4 fewer signal events
 (Tag N' Train even reached up to a factor of 7 for one signal).
 I think this metric highlights the spirit of anomaly detection: Its about increasing our chances of discovery!
 Not setting limits.